From Persian to Shag: A Guide to Rug Types and Styles

 Quick take: Eco-smart decisions look good longer.
 Low-VOC paints, responsibly sourced wood, and quality hardware reduce waste and odors.

-When planning bedroom walls—especially with lighting and electronics—keep sleep health in mind.
+When planning bedroom walls—especially with lighting and electronics—consider sleep health.
 Gentle lighting at night and darker, matte finishes can feel more restful.
 See the Sleep Foundation’s primer on optimizing the bedroom environment for better sleep, and learn how evening blue light affects rest here.

 Layout Recipes: Easy Formulas That Always Work